alvinometric/remark-selective-toc/readme.md

 ## Differences with `gatsby-remark-table-of-contents`

 - `tight` is true by default
-- The Gatsby plugin uses `from-heading` and `to-heading` as options in the YAML block.
+- The Gatsby plugin uses `from-heading` and `to-heading` as options.
 This plugins accepts both these values as well as just `from` and `to`.

 ## Contributing